human-sized-cable-chewing-rodent-king/human-sized-cable-chewing-rodent-king/README.md

 - not farting (*I'll HODL till I'm dead*)
 - making sure every good deed I do is documented and shared on social media (*so that I may spread my golden thoughts everywhere*)
 - 150g of beans (*it's 2021, wake up people ...*)
-- fart in the general direction of people who commit any wrongdoings (*I don't fart, this is metaphorical ...*)
+- fart in the general direction of people who commit any wrongdoings (*I don't fart, figure of speech ...*)

 ## Tools & affiliate links
 Here are some of the awesome langauges, tools and stuff that I've curated over my 42 years of working as an assistant manager at FAANG, BAANG, DAANG ... etc.